sodadata/docs/soda/quick-start-dev.md

 <br />

-## Learn about Soda
+## Soda basics

 {% include about-soda.md %}

-## About this tutorial
+## About this guide

 The instructions below offer Data Engineers an example of how to use <a href="https://docs.github.com/en/actions" target="_blank">GitHub Actions</a> to execute SodaCL checks for data quality on data in a Snowflake data source.

 For context, the example assumes that a team of people with access to a GitHub repository can collaborate to write tests for data quality in SodaCL checks YAML files.
-With each new PR, or commit to an existing PR, in the repo that adds a trasnformation or makes changes to a dbt model, for example, a GitHub Action executes a Soda scan for data quality and presents the results of the scan in a comment in the pull request, and in the Soda platform.
+With each new PR, or commit to an existing PR, in the repo that adds a transformation or makes changes to a dbt model, for example, a GitHub Action executes a Soda scan for data quality and presents the results of the scan in a comment in the pull request, and in the Soda platform.

 Where the scan results indicate an issue with data quality, Soda notifies the team via a notification in Slack so that they can investigate and address any issues before merging the PR into production.